deksonn/Java/MovieSearchWebApp/README.md

 "# MovieSearchApp"

+Import 'movies' database, or just copy it to xxamp/wamp 'mysql\mysql5.7.21\data' directory.

 Open in NetBeans.

-Register, than log in. or enter as Admin with 'admin' 'admin'.
+Register, than log in. or enter as Admin with  user 'admin' pass 'admin'.